Transfer day: when does deadline day close in Scottish Premiership?

 When is transfer deadline day in Scotland?
 What time does window close?
-What Celtic & Rangers fans should know
+What Celtic and Rangers fans should know

-Celtic and Rangers eye up some final deals ahead of deadline day
+The Scottish Premiership will close its business deals in just over 48 hours time

 and live on Freeview channel 276